The car battery may be one of the most important components of the car as any problem with the battery might leave you stranded on the road.

-You might face some difficulty in finding the right size socket wrench but once you do, gently turn the turn the screw in counterclockwise direction till it becomes free.
+You might face some difficulty in finding the right size socket wrench but once you do, gently turn the screw in a counterclockwise direction until it becomes loose.
 Make sure to keep the nut in a safe place.

 5: Disconnect the positive terminal of the battery

 After you have removed the negative terminal, follow the same steps for the positive terminal.
-Do not let the positive terminal get in contact with any metal part on the car as there is some charge left in the system and in case of contact, the car’s electrical circuit can get disturbed.
+Do not let the positive terminal come into contact with any metal part on the car as there is some charge left in the system and in case of contact, the car’s electrical circuit can get disturbed.

 6: Lift the battery from the tray